 Ivo holds a Law degree from the Humboldt University in Berlin (distinction) and a Diploma in Legal Studies (distinction) from Oxford.
 In 2015, he completed the MJur at the University of Oxford.
 Currently, he is pursuing an MSt to doctoral research degree in Law (Socio-legal Studies), funded by the Economic and Social Research Council and Merton College Oxford.

-- Ivo has worked as an academic and teaching assistant in public law at the Humboldt University Berlin, a legal consultant to the German Parliament, and clerked for the International Criminal Court in The Hague
+Ivo has worked as an academic and teaching assistant in public law at the Humboldt University Berlin, a legal consultant to the German Parliament, and clerked for the International Criminal Court in The Hague.
+He also recently acted as a judge for the Oxford team in the internationally renowned Jessup Moot Court Competition.

 Please note, our Tutors and Heroes are subject to change.